 For the cake:

-- Add them in 2 parts, alternating with the sour cream in 1 part.
+- Add them in 2 parts, alternating with ¼ cup cream cheese in 1 part.
 That means you start and end with the dry ingredients.
+Mix and integrate it well, but don't beat it much at this point.
+After adding the flour cake batter should be beaten *just* until fully incorporated, but no more.

 - Cool on a wire rack and remove carefully from the pan, removing the strip of paper.

 - Drizzle the glaze over and let it dry before cutting.
+Serve with some extra fresh strawberries if you want.

 For the glaze: